 No funds?
 No problem, spread the word instead!

-Below are additional ways to raise awareness:
+Below are addition ways to raise awareness:

-1. Sign and share our Petition
+1. Sign and share our petition

-2. Tell the Press
+2. Tell the media

 3. Encourage organizations to partner and campaign with us